GusMuche/homebridge-zipabox-accessory/README.md

 - [ ] Adapt from accessory to platform > check if need (actual multiple connection)
 - [ ] Implementation of Outlet In Use Status > if needed
 - [ ] Add Smoke Sensor > if needed
+- [ ] Manage possibility to have night mode with an alarm

 ### Not Implemented Accessory (cause I'm not using them)
 - Doorbell